 Start Supplemental Information

-Aspects of clinical trial recruitment practices, logistics, site selection, and design may affect the ability to recruit certain participants or to retain them in clinical trials.
-For example, a trial requiring participants to make frequent visits to specific sites may result in added burden for participants, including the elderly, children, disabled and cognitively impaired individuals who require transportation or caregiver assistance, or participants who live far from research facilities, such as those in rural or remote locations.
-For individuals under current clinical care on a regularly scheduled basis (e.g., individuals with multiple chronic conditions), additional clinical trial study visits may be burdensome and a disincentive for enrollment in clinical trials.
-This draft guidance provides recommendations on approaches sponsors can take to improve the diversity of enrolled participants in clinical trials by making trial participation less burdensome for participants and by adopting enrollment practices that enhance inclusiveness.
+Beyond the limitations in participation imposed by narrow eligibility criteria, potential participants may face additional challenges to enrolling in clinical trials.
+A trial requiring participants to make frequent visits to specific sites may result in an added burden for participants, especially the elderly, children, disabled, and cognitively impaired individuals who require transportation or caregiver assistance, or participants who live far from research facilities, such as those in rural or remote locations.
+Financial costs (e.g., travel, missing work, dependent care) may also impede participation, and study visits may interfere with jobs and/or family and community obligations.
+Moreover, Start Printed Page 71656for individuals under current clinical care on a regularly scheduled basis (e.g., individuals with multiple chronic conditions), additional clinical trial study visits may be psychologically, physically, and financially burdensome and a disincentive for enrollment.
+This guidance provides recommendations on how sponsors can improve the diversity of enrolled participants by accounting for logistical and other participant-related factors that could limit participation in clinical trials.

 Clinical trials of investigational drugs intended to treat rare diseases or conditions present a unique set of challenges.
-Because rare diseases often affect small, geographically dispersed patient populations with disease-related travel limitations, special efforts may be necessary to enroll and retain these patients to ensure that a broad spectrum of the patient population is represented in clinical trials.
-This draft guidance provides recommendations on approaches sponsors can take to broaden the eligibility criteria for clinical trials of investigational drugs intended to treat rare diseases and to improve the enrollment and retention of participants with rare diseases.
+Because of the limited numbers of patients, maximum participation in clinical trials is essential for successful trial completion and interpretation.
+Rare diseases often affect small, geographically dispersed patient populations with disease-related travel limitations, so special efforts may be necessary to enroll and retain these participants to ensure that a broad spectrum of the patient population is represented.
+This guidance provides recommendations on broadening clinical trial eligibility criteria for clinical trials of investigational drugs intended to treat rare diseases and recommendations on improving the enrollment and retention of participants with rare diseases.

-This draft guidance is being issued consistent with FDA's good guidance practices regulation (21 CFR 10.115).
-The draft guidance, when finalized, will represent the current thinking of FDA on “Enhancing the Diversity of Clinical Trial Populations—Eligibility Criteria, Enrollment Practices, and Trial Designs.”
+This guidance is being issued consistent with FDA's good guidance practices regulation (21 CFR 10.115).
+The guidance represents the current thinking of FDA on “Enhancing the Diversity of Clinical Trial Populations—Eligibility Criteria, Enrollment Practices, and Trial Designs.”
 It does not establish any rights for any person and is not binding on FDA or the public.
 You can use an alternative approach if it satisfies the requirements of the applicable statutes and regulations.
-This guidance is not subject to Executive Order 12866.

 II.
 Paperwork Reduction Act of 1995